Shake, Rattle & Roll: Evil Origins

-Shake, Rattle & Roll Evil Origins (also known as Shake, Rattle & Roll XVII or Shake, Rattle & Roll 17) is an upcoming Filipino horror anthology film produced by Regal Entertainment, and the seventeenth installment of the Shake, Rattle & Roll film series.
+Shake, Rattle & Roll: Evil Origins (also known as Shake, Rattle & Roll XVII or Shake, Rattle & Roll 17) is a 2025 Filipino horror anthology film produced by Regal Entertainment, and the seventeenth installment of the Shake, Rattle & Roll film series.
 The film was directed by Shugo Praico, Joey de Guzman, and Ian Loreños.
 The plot revolves on different time periods in each segment; past ("1775"), present ("2025"), and future ("2050").
-The film is an official entry to the 51st Metro Manila Film Festival, after the previous installment is not featured in 2023.
+The film is an official entry to the 51st Metro Manila Film Festival, after the previous installment was not included in the 2023 edition.